 - Consummate Liar: Jephton is an epic-level sorcerer, and as he points out, "Bluff is a sorcerer's class skill."
 As such he certainly has lots of ranks in it, and has no trouble convincing Roy's ghost that he and Ganonron are "subcontractors", just linked to V for outsourcing the wizard's conjuration and sorcery needs.

-- Evil Laugh: All of them have one, which V at first confuses it for theirs.
+- Evil Laugh: All of them cackle sinisterly at the start of the Soul Splice, which V at first confuses it for theirs.

-- Necromancer: Haerta was one in life, granting V access to the create greater undead and familicide spells.
-She also grants V the mage's disjunction spell, but that one is not related to the Necromancy school.
+- Necromancer: Haerta was one in life, granting V access to the create greater undead (canon, 8th level) and familicide (fictional, epic level) spells.
+She also grants V the mage's disjunction (canon, 9th level) spell, but that one is not related to the Necromancy school.

-- Psychotic Smirk: Jephton is often wearing one.
+- Psychotic Smirk: Jephton is often wearing one, being chaotic evil and all. .

 - Red Baron: When the three fiends introduce them, they do so with some ominous monikers the spellcasters gained in life: